 The City of Santa Clarita, CA, has piloted the technology and feels that it has promise as a component of a future smart city application.
-Users have become aware of the need to turn the app on before approaching the intersection, but typically turn it back off after leaving the corridor.
+Users have become aware of intersection, but typically turn it back off after leaving the corridor.
 Draining smartphone batteries is a noted issue.
 As of 2021, Fort Wayne, IN, and Austin, TX, are both also piloting forms of the technology.
-Missoula, MT